Labadee Haiti coastline with lush green mountains meeting turquoise Caribbean waters

 • From pier to Dragon's Breath zip line: 15 minute walk (roughly the time it takes to question your life choices before zip-lining 2,600 feet, or about one full rum punch consumed responsibly) (uphill) or tram to base, then short hike

 Everything is on flat or gently graded paths.
 Signage is clear, and staff are everywhere to help direct you.
+The complimentary tram service is particularly helpful for guests who prefer not to walk longer distances in the tropical heat.

 Depth Soundings Ashore